An RV ventures down a winding highway.

 A hose is connected to the water tank of an RV.

-RV Water Hose – a must for filling your fresh water tank or connecting to city water.
+RV Water Hose – A must for filling your fresh water tank or connecting to city water.
 Be sure to get one designed for RVs as they won’t contain harmful materials sometimes found in regular garden hoses.

-Fire Extinguisher – one is required in an RV but always have spares inside and outside your RV to put out any potential danger quickly.
+Fire Extinguisher – one is required in an RV, but always have spares inside and outside your RV to put out any potential danger quickly.

 RV Water Pressure Regulator – a regulator will protect water lines and fittings on your RV if the pressure is too high at the campsite.